ccaalluumm/houseful-fe-challenge/README.md

 ## Backend

 A mock backend API is implemented using [json-server](https://www.npmjs.com/package/json-server) that returns a list of homes for sale.
-You can run the backend locally on your command line by running: `pnpm run api`.

 # Houseful front-end challenge